henriqwuchryn/chembl_miner/README.md

 ### 3\.
 Model Training and Analysis

 With the best hyperparameters, train the final model and analyze its performance.
-For a detailed guide on interpreting the diagnostic plots, please refer to [this resource] by Przemyslaw Biecek and Tomasz Burzykowski (2020)(https://ema.drwhy.ai/residualDiagnostic.html).
+For a detailed guide on interpreting the diagnostic plots, please refer to [this resource](https://ema.drwhy.ai/residualDiagnostic.html) by Przemyslaw Biecek and Tomasz Burzykowski (2020).

 ```python
 from chembl_miner import ModelAnalyzer